 David Buer, Director of Communications

 David Buer brings a wide range of communications experience in the nonprofit and entrepreneurial realms to Sutherland Institute.
-After earning a B.A. in communications (public relations emphasis) from Brigham Young University in 2002, Dave worked for four years for the American Junior Golf Association in Atlanta handling media relations and multimedia.
+After earning a B.A. in communications (public relations emphasis) from Brigham Young University in 2002, Dave worked for a nonprofit in Atlanta handling media relations and multimedia.
 In 2005, he created a multimedia company that served clients nationwide, from small businesses to Fortune 500 companies.

 Derek Monson, Director of Public Policy